grumpy-gaming/grumpy-os/knulli-Changelog.md

     - Fixed Dpad/Analog toggle for TrimUI Brick
     - Fixed rumble confirmations on TrimUI Brick (still no rumble in-game)
     - Adapted bezel positioning via configgen to new requirements of RetroArch 1.20.x
+    - Battery saving no longer interrupts MPV (the video player)
+    - Fixed issues with auto-pairing and re-connecting of Bluetooth controllers

 ### CHANGED / IMPROVED
 - OS features
     - RGB daemon must no longer be enabled as a service
+    - Improved stability and consistency of Wi-Fi
 - Emulation features
     - Updated RetroArch to 1.20.x
     - Updated ScummVM to 2.9.0